nicolas-g/dotfiles/manual_config_steps.md

 - Select Touch ID.
 - Click Developer in the sidebar.
 - Select Biometric Unlock for 1Password CLI.

+### Telegram

+Link devices, 2 profiles
+"GR"
+"US"

+### Set Up HTTPS by Default in Your Browser

+brave://settings/security?search=privacy

+- Toggle “Always use secure connections”

+brave://settings/security?search=security

+- Toggle "Use secure DNS"
+- Select With Custom and choose Cloudflare (1.1.1.1) as a service provider from the drop-down menu

 ### Uninstall Walkme